juliosueiras/vim-terraform-completion/README.md

 - [X] Completion for Sublock
 ## Todo for Improvement
 - [X] Add Travis-CI for testing, and ensuring the completion is outputing the right completion

+## Credits
+- Completion data is from Terraform Official Documentation and Model data from [Intellij-HCL](https://github.com/VladRassokhin/intellij-hcl/)

 ## [Contributors](./CONTRIBUTORS.md)